Requirements for Admission

 Undergraduate major in Environmental Design

-The Program in Environmental Design currently offers emphases leading to specialized majors in architecture, landscape architecture, design studies, and planning/urban design within its environmental design degree program.
+The Program in Environmental Design currently offers specialized majors in architecture, landscape architecture, design studies, and planning/urban design within its environmental design degree program.
 All new students initially enter the program as environmental-design majors.
-Completion of the 75-credit lower-division core leads to entry into one of four specialized upper-division emphases—architecture, landscape architecture, planning/urban design, and design studies.
+Completion of the 75-credit lower-division core leads to entry into one of four specialized upper-division majors—architecture, landscape architecture, planning/urban design, and design studies.
 A student must complete a minimum of 30 course credits within the Program in Environmental Design.
 Students also must complete their last semester in residence as full-time students.

 Undergraduate minor in Environmental Design